ocastorena/mythic-legends/docs/TECHNICAL_DESIGN.md

 | Confirmed impact | `Network.Combat.Impact` | Server to observing clients |

 The logical names are explanatory labels, not additional remotes to create.

+`StartAttack` carries `{ sequence, character }`; `ReportHit` carries `{ sequence, character, targetUserId, targetCharacter }`.
+Both character references must match the current characters when the server validates the request. `Reaction` includes the target character, and the receiving client rejects reactions for a replaced character.

+`SetShieldGuard` carries `{ action, sequence, character }`. `action` is `Begin`, `Raised`, `Release`, or `Lowered`; `sequence` increases for each new press, and `character` must match the sender's current character.
+Send `Begin` at press time and `Release` at release time, independently of animation loading. `Raised`/`Lowered` report animation markers for the same attempt.
+Old-character messages and stale markers cannot affect a later attempt.
+Release and lowering cleanup bypass the activation rate limit.
+Keyboard guard uses `F`; right mouse remains camera input.

+The server publishes character `GuardPhase` (`Lowered`, `Raising`, `Guarding`, `Lowering`), `GuardSequence`, `ShieldGuarding` (actual protection), and `SwingLocked`. `GuardRequestSequence` records a processed Begin request; `GuardRejectedSequence` identifies a rejected press in one attribute, avoiding a split sequence/boolean acknowledgment.
+Client prediction grants no protection.
+The client reflects insufficient Stamina and requires a fresh press after rejection or guard break.

 ### Combat Loadout presentation